 If you are undergoing general anesthesia for your surgery, an intravenous (I.V.) will be placed in your arm to deliver fluids and medications.
 It will be necessary for the anesthesiologist to pass a breathing tube (endotracheal tube) through the nose into the trachea (wind pipe).
 This will be done while you are asleep.
 After the completion of the surgical procedure, the endotracheal tube will be removed as soon as possible.

 Patients undergoing general anesthesia should not eat any food or drink any liquids after midnight the night before your surgery.
 This includes water, candy, and chewing gum.
 If you have been instructed to take prescribed medications the morning of surgery, please take them with a very small sip of water.

-If you have questions or would like to schedule an appointment, please contact Dr. Larry Wolford’s office using our online contact form or call 214-828-9115.
+If you have questions regarding preoperative instructions or would like to schedule an appointment, please contact Dr. Larry Wolford’s office using our online contact form or call 214-828-9115.